tech-med/medlearnity.com/src/content/blog/whats-your-usmle-step-1-mentality/index.md

   - 'study-schedule'
   - 'usmle'
   - 'usmle-step-1'
-description: 'How to get your mindset right for Step 1 success'
+description: 'How to get your mindset right for Step 1 success.'
 ---

 # How to get your mindset right for Step 1 success